NZ Certificate in Financial Services Level 5

 The New Zealand Certificate in Financial Services (Level 5), (NZCFS Level 5), is the new benchmark qualification for financial adviser authorisation.
 All new enrolments for the Level 5 Certificate must enrol in this qualification.

 This qualification provides people in the financial services industry with the appropriate operational and specialist knowledge.
 It is suitable for those both working in the industry and for those who wish to enter.
 It is a natural progression from the NZ Certificate in Financial Services Level 4, but that Certificate is not a pre-requisite.
-To complete NZCFS Level 5, candidates must complete Core plus at least one strand of their choice.
+To complete NZCFS Level 5, candidates must complete Core plus one strand of their choice.

 Advisers can start their study with either Core Strand (compulsory for the Certificate), or their elective specialist strand (for example, Investment or Life and Health Insurance).
 Enrol course by course, or enrol for one of our NZ Certificate Programme options and take advantage of our bundled pricing discounts.